-The price is a splurge, but I assure you: Sunday Brunch at Fresh Salt at the Saybrook Point Inn is the only meal you'll need to eat all day.
-Prepared by a passionate team of chefs devoted to using the freshest local ingredients in innovative, ever-evolving ways, this spread is a foodie's nirvana... both plentiful and superbly prepared.
+The price is a splurge, but rest assured: Sunday Brunch at Fresh Salt at Connecticut's Saybrook Point Inn is the only meal you'll need to eat all day.
+Prepared by a passionate team of chefs devoted to using the freshest local ingredients in innovative, ever-evolving ways, this buffet spread is a foodie's nirvana... both plentiful and superbly prepared.
 Carving and omelet stations are just the start.
-Design your own pancakes or pasta, and watch as chefs bring your creations to life.
+Design your own waffles or pasta, and watch as chefs bring your creations to life.
 Heap your plate with salads, hot entrees and sushi or raw bar selections.
 Save room for a generous line-up of desserts just baked by the restaurant's pastry chefs.
 The brunch menu changes frequently, enticing fans to return season after season.
 Be sure to make reservations in the summertime especially.
-As of 2016, the adult price for brunch is $39.95.
+As of 2018, the adult price for brunch is $39.95.
 860-388-1111

-For a price of $19.95 as of 2016, Sunday Brunch at Mill on the River includes coffee or tea, one entrée selection, a continental brunch buffet and TWO cocktails.
+For a price of $19.95 as of 2018, Sunday Brunch at Mill on the River includes coffee or tea, one entrée selection, a continental brunch buffet and TWO cocktails.
 That's a pretty good deal.
 Add in a scenic location on the shores of the Podunk River and a kid-friendly atmosphere, and it's hard to go wrong with this brunch choice the next time your family has something to celebrate.
-860-289-7929 / 888-344-4414Continue to 5 of 6 below.
+860-289-7929 / 888-344-4414Continue to 5 of 7 below.

 The wildly popular Sunday brunch at The Brewhouse Restaurant in South Norwalk, Connecticut, is no more.
 But, don't cry in your beer.
-The Brewhouse's owners have revived this tradition at their new craft beer and tapas restaurant--Hub and Spoke--in Bridgeport.
-Their all-you-can-eat brunch, priced at $33 for adults as of 2016 (holiday prices may be slightly higher), features two carving stations, a raw bar, pastries, egg dishes, hot entrees, a Viennese table with homemade desserts and unlimited complimentary Mimosas and Bloody Marys.
+The Brewhouse's owners have revived this tradition at their new craft beer and tapas restaurant—Hub and Spoke—in Bridgeport.
+Their all-you-can-eat brunch, priced at $35 for adults as of 2018 (holiday prices may be slightly higher), features two carving stations, a raw bar, a waffle station, pastries, egg dishes, hot entrees, a Viennese table with homemade desserts and unlimited complimentary Mimosas and Bloody Marys.
 203-345-9110